nidahussain/Car-Accident-Project/README.md

   ● The map will visually show how weather affects car accidents by denoting a symbol for each weather type, such as rain, snowflakes, etc.

+Please read the 'Final Presentation' powerpoint slide deck for project details.

+To run the flask choose app.py or the run_win.bat file.

 Data set(s):
   1. Accident data: https://www.kaggle.com/sobhanmoosavi/us-accidentsMetadata